redis/redis-doc/topics/cluster-spec.md

 Nodes in the cluster exchange ping / pong packets, generally just called heartbeat packets.

-Usually a node will ping a few random nodes every second so that the total number of ping packets send (and pong packets received) by each node is a constant amount regardless of the number of nodes in the cluster.
+Usually a node will ping a few random nodes every second so that the total number of ping packets sent (and pong packets received) by each node is a constant amount regardless of the number of nodes in the cluster.

 However every node makes sure to ping every other node that we don't either sent a ping or received a pong for longer than half the `NODE_TIMEOUT` time.
 Before `NODE_TIMEOUT` has elapsed, nodes also try to reconnect the TCP link with another node to make sure nodes are not believed to be unreachable only because there is a problem in the current TCP connection.